gerdemb/SQLiteChangesetSync/README.md

 ## Package Dependencies

-- [GRDB](https://github.com/groue/GRDB.swift) For ease of implementation, `GRDB` is used for database operations. _NOTE_: `GRDB` is not a strict requirement and a version of the package could be developed without depending on `GRDB` and using low-level SQLite functions instead.
+- [GRDB](https://github.com/groue/GRDB.swift) For ease of implementation, `GRDB` is used for database operations. _NOTE_: `GRDB` is not a strict requirement and a version of the package could be developed without depending on `GRDB` using low-level SQLite functions instead.

 ## Integrating in your Project

 The best place to understand how to integrate the package is by reviewing the included demo app `SQLiteChangesetSyncDemo`.
-Roughly, to get started, add the following to your APP init:
+To get started, add the following to your APP init:

 ```
             self.changesetRepository = try ChangesetRepository(dbWriter)